volume-trader/QuantowerKB/getting-started/installation.md

 {% embed url="https://youtu.be/155Ha6Rku0E" %}

 {% hint style="success" %}
-Quantower does not copy its files to the system folders (AppData or Program Files) of the OS, nor does write changes to the system registry
+VT-Terminal does not copy its files to the system folders (AppData or Program Files) of the OS, nor does write changes to the system registry
 {% endhint %}

 What does it mean?
 The program doesn't violate the integrity of the OS, and in case of removal, it will not leave any prints of its presence on your computer.
-Quantower’s "installer" literally extracts files to the user-specified folder.
+VT-Terminal’s "installer" literally extracts files to the user-specified folder.

 This approach allows you to store (and launch) the VT-Terminal on removable drive for use on any other computer as the portable application.
 It can be convenient when you need to move VT-Terminal with all of its settings to another PC; just copy VT-Terminal folder and paste where you need.